slkennedy/user-research-guidelines/src/pages/user-research-guidelines.md

 ### What are the typical roles within UX teams?

 No two teams are truly identical, and many UX teams operate with more/fewer/di erent roles.
-The most common roles you’ll find within a typical UX team include: ...
+The most common roles you’ll find within a typical UX team include:

+- **UX / Visual Designer:** Focuses on typography, layout, color, graphics, visual effects, imagery, texture, mood.
+- **Information Architect (IA):** Focuses on tasks such as how to organize site content, how search should work, what labels to use on menus, etc.
+- **Front-End Developer (FED):** Focuses on writing HTMl, CSS, and JavaScript code to implement functionality and visual design.